-In addition to the above modifications, roadway striping will be used to create room for active transportation modes within the existing roadway footprint on each leg as possible.
-From Saskedena Six into the village, Stage Road will be striped to accommodate two 10-foot wide lanes in addition to a 4-foot shoulder on the south side of the street.
-This shoulder will continue thru the village to the southeast providing two 10-foot wide lanes and a 4-foot wide shoulder on the south side on Pomfret Road.
+In addition to the above modifications, roadway striping, and strategic widening will be used to create room for active transportation modes within the existing roadway footprint on each leg as possible.
+From Saskadena Six into the village, Stage Road will be widened and striped to accommodate two 10-foot-wide lanes in addition to a 4-foot shoulder on the south side of the street.
+This shoulder will continue thru the village to the southeast providing two 10-foot-wide lanes and a 4-foot-wide shoulder on the south side on Pomfret Road.
 Based on feedback collected at the Alternatives Presentation meeting and following, this recommendation extends from the Village to the elementary school.

-Pomfret Road north of the village will also be restriped, but in this case to provide two 10-foot wide lanes with 2-foot shoulders on each side.
+Pomfret Road north of the village will also be restriped, but in this case to provide two 10-foot-wide lanes with 2-foot shoulders on each side.

 As in each alternative, the Library Street parking area is better defined in the preferred alternative.
-Critical to the library was maintaining the existing parking supply, which was incorporated into this design.
+Critical to the Library was maintaining the existing parking supply, which was incorporated into this concept.
+Final layout of parking spaces will be determined in the design phase.

 Although street lighting was included in the alternatives above, there was public comment against including lighting in the preferred alternative.
 However, it is suggested that as design of the improvements is advanced, that street lighting in the vicinity of pedestrian crossing locations continues to be considered.
 Neighbor concerns may be reduced or alleviated with lower impact lighting than was used when the crossing was originally installed.
-When Artistree hosts evening events at the Grange, a non-typical amount of pedestrians cross Stage Road at an unmarked, unlighted location.
-Street lighting raises the drivers awareness of that possibility.
+When Artistree hosts evening events at the Grange, a non-typical number of pedestrians cross Stage Road at an unmarked, unlighted location.
+Street lighting raises the driver's awareness of that possibility.
 Crosswalk lighting guidance suggests front lit crosswalks to increase visibility of pedestrians at night.
-Care should be taken if street lighting is considered during the design phase to ensure the street lighting works with the Village's aesthetic similar to those used in villages throughout Vermont such as Woodstock, Stowe, and Middlebury and does not interfere with the comfort of nearby residents.
+Care should be taken if street lighting is considered during the design phase to ensure the street lighting works with the Village's aesthetic like those used in villages throughout Vermont such as Woodstock, Stowe, and Middlebury and does not interfere with the comfort of nearby residents.